jezberg/jezberg.github.io/_projects/dnd.md

 - **Bartholomew**, the Vistani businessman whose livelihood was disturbed by Strahd cutting off the Vistani people from the outside world.

 The journey of the Lost Travellers began with a strange dream in which most of them seemed to get transported into a misty forrest and asked by a couple of children to clear out their monster-infested house that had its basement in the attic.
 A few days after that, the party members who did not know each other prior to the events were independently called into Barovia.
-Their adventure came to a close 30 days later after survning an ancient ritual designed ot capture a god.
+Their adventure came to a close 30 days later after surviving an ancient ritual designed ot capture a god.

 These are the tales of their adventures.